Veil Gathering Styles

 Let’s try and give you a sense of what this gathering style looks like now with a selection of veils in this style.

 Let’s move on now to full gathering.
 Not nearly as popular today as either the centre or even the drop options, but it’s not without its benefits.
 For example, if you don’t want your veil to drape around your arms and shoulder as on our centre gathered option, or if you want more gathering and height at the comb area.
 The sides on a fully gathered veil style don’t drop down but rather go straight up to the comb on either side.

 As a picture speaks a thousand words, let’s have a look at some examples!

-Our new current favourite, the drop veil has zero gathering at the comb.
+The drop veil is a pretty, sheer style that actually has zero gathering at the comb.
 A few folds will appear in the veil naturally as it’s shaped over the head.
 But there are no sewn gathered lines at the comb area making this type of veil the sheerest and most delicate of them all.

 The drop veil style is better suited to plain veils.
 Keeping the veil as light as possible puts less pressure on the ungathered tulle at the comb area.
 We wouldn’t recommend this style for a lace veil, for example.
 Best to go for centre gathered for that option.

 As you can see, the drop veil is stunning and so beautifully sheer.
 Hopefully the benefits of this style are pretty self-explanatory!